 Consensus’ Web Site Review is an expert review conducted by our experts to attempt to accomplish relevant user goals and evaluate the experience against 25 research-based criteria to uncover design flaws that prevent users from accomplishing their goals.

 A website’s navigational model is a collection of user interface components.
-The primary goal of navigation is to help users find information and functionality, and encourage them to take desirable actions.
-Navigation components include global navigation, local navigation, utility navigation, facets and footers.
+The primary goal of navigation is to help users find information and functionality and encourage them to take desirable actions.

 A content object model is about creating relationships between content types.
 This model will insure content can be presented properly to the site as relationships may exist between authors and articles and thus easily displayed on the presentation layer.

 Compelling user experiences must be useful, usable and desirable.
 Can users achieve their goals?
 Does the experience engender positive emotions?
-We recommend three user testing scenarios for this project at key milestones in the project.
-They are as follows.
+We recommend multiple user testing scenarios.